 Both new roosts have been successful with the larger site have a colony of 48 R. ferrumequinum and the smaller one 33 R. hipposideros.
 The M. emarginatus colony has also taken up residence in the larger of the two structures, although the numbers here have dropped from 200 down to 91 bats.
-Modifications were made to the buildings following the first year of monitoring, as evidence suggested the sites were overheating and causing the bats to abandon them in hot weather.
-The exterior surfaces were treated with heat-reflective paint and the roofs were modified to provide an air gap between the outer metal lining and the concrete ceiling.
-Both of these actions have reduced the extreme temperatures and no further abandonment of the roosts.
+Modifications were made to the buildings following the first year of monitoring, as evidence suggested the sites were over-heating and causing the bats to abandon them in hot weather.
+The exterior surfaces were treated with heat reflective paint and the roofs were modified to provide an air gap between the outer metal lining and the concrete ceiling.
+Both of these actions have reduced the extreme temperatures in the buildings and there have been no further abandonment of the roosts.